The Best Local Top 5 Exterior House Paints

-Like most exterior paint that contain high amounts of acrylic – by comparison – Aura has not always been the most user friendly product.
+Like most exterior paint that contains high amounts of acrylic – by comparison – Aura has not always been the most user-friendly product.
 Plus, it now is the thickest paint we have ever used on any exterior house painting surface.

-And looking at the finish coat is just as rewarding as the coverage.
+And looking at the finished coat is just as rewarding as the coverage.
 Aura is a very durable product.
-In fact, in terms of durability, the new Benjamin Moore Aura exterior paint maybe the best exterior paint that we have seen!
+In fact, in terms of durability, the new Benjamin Moore Aura exterior paint may be the best exterior paint that we have seen!

 Even when using the old Aura formula, viewing some of our exterior projects that date back over 5 years still look new.
 No loss of lustre, cracking, fade or any other signs of failure were present.